 English teachers in Italy typically find work towards the beginning of September or October, and then again in January, with most contracts ending in late June.
 For those looking to teach through the summer, opportunities at summer English language camps are available, and positions typically start in late June and early July.
 English teachers in Italy will be expected to interview in person once they arrive in Italy, and they will also be responsible for their airfare, as well as housing.
 Most teachers live in apartments recently vacated by previous teachers, and many room with their coworkers.

 A solid hourly wage affords English teachers in Italy a comfortable lifestyle that enables them to enjoy all that Italy has to offer.
 Schools typically offer around 20-25 hours per week of work, leaving you plenty of opportunities to travel and explore.
-English teachers need to have a BA to teach in Italy, and a TEFL certification is absolutely necessary as well.
+A BA is often preferred to teach in Italy, and a TEFL certification is absolutely necessary as well.
 Major cities for English teaching jobs in Italy include Florence, Rome, Naples, Milan, and Turin.